alchemy-web-bootcamp-winter-2019/bootcamp-1-class-info/README.md

 # Welcome to Bootcamp 1!

-The next three weeks are divided into their own folders with nested daily class folders.
-Daily classes are comprised of a daily overview and code-cooking scripts.
+The bootcamp is divided into weekly folders with nested daily class folders.
+Daily classes contain a daily overview document and code-cooking scripts.